khueue/prolongo/README.md

  4. Run `make` to run the tests (will also run the BSON tests).
 Some of the tests require a MongoDB instance running on localhost on the default port.
- 5. See the example below and the tests (*.plt) in the `src` folder for more usage information.
+ 5. See the example below, the tests (*.plt) in the `src` folder as well as the API documentation in the source code for more usage information.

 ## Usage Example